Slug

 Characteristics of a Slug

 Slugs are customarily in lowercase and often use hyphens to separate words.
 This makes them straightforward to read and type.
-For example, for a blog post titled "Top 10 Web Development Trends in 2023," the slug might be top-10-web-development-trends-in-2023.
+For example, for a blog post titled "Top 10 Web Development Trends in 2023," the slug might be top-10-web-development-trends-in-2023

 Here are some key characteristics of a well-formed slug:

-1. Lowercase Letters: All characters are typically lowercase to avoid any case-sensitivity issues.
+- Lowercase Letters: All characters are typically lowercase to avoid any case-sensitivity issues.

-2. Hyphens as Separators: Words are separated using hyphens (-) rather than spaces or underscores, making the slug more URL-friendly.
+- Hyphens as Separators: Words are separated using hyphens (

-4. Concise and Descriptive: While slugs should be succinct, they should also give a clear idea of the page content.
+, etc., are usually omitted to ensure compatibility across different browsers and systems. - Concise and Descriptive: While slugs should be succinct, they should also give a clear idea of the page content.

 Benefits of Using Slugs